SheyDenis/dotfiles/README.md

 ### TODO

-- [ ] Fix gitflows not triggering when opening a new PR.
 - [ ] Create a template repo with `master` branch and default settings and workflow / hooks.
 - [>] backup_dotfiles.py
     - [ ] Refactor.